 On the way back, we go to the Benson Golf Course for dinner.
-It is a modest place, but the food is good and inexpensive.
-This is our last meal together, since the group leaves tomorrow for home or further travels.
+It is a modest place, but the food is good and reasonably priced.
+This is our last meal together, since we leave tomorrow for home or further travels.

-We head back home to do some observing – my last night at Garry’s observatory.
-Garry and Matt struggle to get focusing working while using the Ha filter, but eventually have to admit defeat.
-Garry restores the system back to normal so I can image an object of interest – NGC 2174, an emission & reflection nebula.
-I stay inside the house to stay warm while the system takes the images until the series finishes at 2AM.
-Garry and Diane get up at that time to observe Omega Centauri (photo), so I join them to have a look before heading off to bed.
+We head back home to do some observing – my last night observing from this special place.
+We struggle to get focusing working while using the Ha filter, and eventually have to admit defeat.
+Once the system is restored back to normal settings, I image an object that interests me – NGC 2174, an emission & reflection nebula.
+I stay inside the house to keep warm while the system takes the images automatically until the series finishes at 2AM.
+A couple of my astronomy buddies get up at this time to observe Omega Centauri (photo), so I join them to have a look before heading off to bed.
 My observing report

 Today is a “down day”, meaning we have no daytime activities planned, so the group can relax and do what they want.
 I catch up with my social media and email, and work on my journal entries.
 My blog is still behind – the last entry was for Victoria-Seattle – the first days of my travels, but at least I now have the material to write those blog posts.

-It is my turn on the imaging telescope this evening, but when John and Garry try to take some flat frames before sunset, the sensor ices up.
+It is my turn on the imaging telescope this evening, but when we try to take some flat frames before sunset, the sensor ices up.
 This means the desiccant inside the CCD camera is saturated with moisture, and needs to be baked so it dries out to make it effective again.
-This delays my imaging session of M1 the Crab Nebula by an hour and a half, however I am imaging on the 20” Newtonian Astrograph by 9:20PM and wind up my run just after midnight.
+Dealing with this issue delays my imaging session of M1 the Crab Nebula by an hour and a half, however I am imaging on the 20” Newtonian Astrograph by 9:20PM and wind up my run just after midnight.
 Without a doubt, this is my best image of the Crab Nebula.
 The detail within the object is fantastic, and this is the first time I’ve imaged the green fringe around the nebula!
 My observing report